magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/how-to-create-custom-content-type-container.md

-# How to create custom PageBuilder content type container
+# How to create custom content type container

 ## Navigation